tkw1536/lontod/README.md

 ## LICENSE

+There is no LICENSE.
-None, the code is provided only so that you may inspect it.
+This code is provided only so that you may inspect it.